404mat/setup-mac/README.md

 	 - To disable the accents menu on key long press : `defaults write NSGlobalDomain "ApplePressAndHoldEnabled" -bool "false"`

 ## Raycast
-Hotkeys to open apps with ⌥ + first letter of app
+You can configure hotkeys to open apps with ⌥ + first letter of app.
+These are the one I use: Notion, Arc, Visual Studio Code (C), Discord and Spotify.

 - Plugins :
+	- Utilities
 		- Brew
+		- Google Translate
+		- Notion
+		- Color Picker
+	 	- Spotify Player
+		- System Monitor
+		- Bitwarden Vault
+		- Emoji Search
+	- Browsers
+		- Chrome
+		- Arc
+		- Google Search
+	- Development
+		- Visual Studio Code
+		- Tailwind CSS
-	 -
+		- Search npm packages

-For a quick install of al lthese settings, you can use this settings file config. (link to file)
+For a quick install of all these settings, you can use [this settings file] as your configuration and import it il Raycast via the UI.

 ## Homebrew